 Speeding accounts for almost a third of all traffic accidents and is a leading indicator of poor driving behavior.
 As such, it is one of the main contributors to the Samsara Safety Score.
 Here are a few common questions that address how Samsara factors speeding into the Safety Score.

 Q: Is there a grace threshold of speeding over the speed limit?
 In other words, if I’m going 31 in a 30, does that count as speeding?

-A: There is a buffer of 5 mph over any posted speed limit before Samsara considers a vehicle speeding.
-That means that drivers can drive up to 65 mph on a 60 mph road before being marked as speeding and that any time spent over that threshold will then be calculated into their safety score.
+A: There is a buffer of up to 5 mph over any posted speed limit before Samsara considers a vehicle speeding.
+That means that drivers can drive up to 65 mph on a 60 mph road before being marked as speeding.
+Any time spent at or over that threshold (for example, 65 mph and over) will then be calculated into their safety score.

 Q: Is there a grace period for the time spent over the speed limit?
 In other words, do you start counting speeding immediately after I cross a threshold?

 A: Beyond the 5 mph buffer in calculating speeding, there is no grace period after crossing the speed limit before Samsara counts time spent over the speed limit.

 Q: Can I be alerted when my drivers are speeding?

 A: Yes.
 You can set alerts against posted speed limits or specified thresholds from the alerts page.
 To learn more, you can read about Speed Alerts here.

 Driver A is driving 67 mph on a road with a speed limit of 65 mph for 5 minutes.